 Many cruise lines are looking for candidates with customer service experience, as well as those who are able to speak multiple languages.
-If you’re interested in working as a waiter or waitress, you’ll need to be able to lift heavy trays and provide excellent service to customers.
 For positions in the kitchen, candidates should have experience with food preparation and cooking.

 - Applicants as a waiter or waitress on cruise ships should provide verifiable details on experience in this job or subordinate seagoing position or in land-based hospitality facilities.